vivekJax/JABSbehvaviorClipper/README.md

 2. Create video of all bouts
 3. Detect outliers (multiple methods + consensus)
 4. Create video of outliers
-5. Apply PCA (95% variance) and cluster with multiple methods
+5. Apply PCA (95% variance) and cluster with hierarchical and B-SOID methods
 6. Generate PDF reports and cluster videos

 ## Main Scripts